IkigaiLabsETH/kaipulse/SATS.md

 ### Managed Lightning Network with Voltage

-Satsnap leverages [Voltage Cloud](https://www.voltage.cloud/) to provide a secure, scalable, and production-ready Lightning Network backend.
+KaiPulse leverages [Voltage Cloud](https://www.voltage.cloud/) to provide a secure, scalable, and production-ready Lightning Network backend.
 Voltage manages our Lightning node infrastructure, allowing us to focus on product development while maintaining full control over our node and keys.

 #### Key Components
 - **Voltage Lightning Node**: Our node is hosted and managed by Voltage, providing high uptime, automatic backups, and enterprise-grade security (SOC 2 compliant).